jaqobb/rewardable-activities/README.md

 * [x] Rewarding players whey they kill an entity - since 1.2.0
 * [x] Rewarding players whey they breed an entity - since 1.3.0
 * [x] Entity breed ownership check (not rewarding players when they kill an entity that was bred by a player) - since 1.4.0
-* [x] Block place ownership check (not rewarding players when they break a block that was placed by a player) - since 1.5.0
+* [x] Block break ownership check (not rewarding players when they break a block that was placed by a player) - since 1.5.0
 * [x] Multiple rewards per group - since 1.6.0
 * [x] Entity spawner ownership check (not rewarding players when they kill an entity that was spawned by a spawner) - since 1.7.0
 * [x] Rewarding players when they fish an item - since 1.8.0
+* [x] Block place ownership check (not rewarding players when they place a block in a place where there was already a block broken by a player) - since 1.8.2

 ### Usage